rydmike/flex_color_scheme/README.md

 ```

 We pass in the `FlexSchemeData` we used for the active theme to the application's home page.
-Not really needed to use
+Not really needed in
-`FlexColorScheme`, but we will use it to show the active theme's name and descriptions in the demo.
-We also use it
+order ot to use `FlexColorScheme`, but we will use it to show the active theme's name and descriptions in the
-for the theme mode switch, that uses the scheme colors in its toggle widget for the different theme modes.
+demo.
+We also use it for the theme mode switch, that uses the scheme colors in its toggle widget for the different
+theme modes.

-The content of the HomePage in all these examples is not really so relevant for using `FlexColorScheme` based
+The content of the HomePage in all these examples, is not really so relevant for using `FlexColorScheme` based
 application theming.
 The critical parts are in the above `MaterialApp` theme definitions.
 The `HomePage` just
 contains UI to visually show what the defined example looks like in an application with commonly used Widgets.
 It also allows interaction with a few FlexColorScheme APIs in later examples.
 All examples include